mikenomitch/containers/README.md

 ##### Container Methods

 - `fetch(request)`: Default handler to forward HTTP requests to the container.
 Can be overridden.
+- `containerFetch(...)`: Sends an HTTP or WebSocket request to the container.
+Supports both standard fetch API signatures:
+  - `containerFetch(request, port?)`: Traditional signature with Request object
-- `containerFetch(request, port?)`: Sends an HTTP or WebSocket request to the container.
-Either port parameter or defaultPort must be specified.
+  - `containerFetch(url, init?, port?)`: Standard fetch-like signature with URL string/object and RequestInit options Either port parameter or defaultPort must be specified.
 Automatically detects WebSocket upgrade requests.
 - `startContainer()`: Starts the container if it's not running and sets up monitoring, without waiting for any ports to be ready.
 - `startAndWaitForPorts(ports?, maxTries?)`: Starts the container using startContainer and then waits for specified ports to be ready.
 If no ports are specified, uses `requiredPorts` or `defaultPort`.
 If no ports can be determined, just starts the container without port checks.
 - `stopContainer(reason?)`: Stops the container